 UW-Richland strives to meet the needs of all our students.
-Direct questions about accessibility services to Kari Bartels in the Office of Student Affairs.
+Direct questions about accessibility services to Kari Bartels in the Solution Center.
 Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.

 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and mental health services.
 Students who aren't already covered through a family member's policy are encourged to sign up for health insurance.

 Campus View Corporation provides the primary source of housing for UW-Richland students, but off-campus housing is also available.
 Learn more about Campus View and other housing options.